Tire & Wheel Guys

 - Tire Pressure Monitoring Sensors (TPMS) – Some vehicles have an indirect system that does not require the use of valve sensors or TPMS.
 If your vehicle is equipped with a TPMS system, you must install new or reinstall the original sensors into the wheels.
 Some TPMS require activation after installation.
 Refer to your owner’s manual for the specifics.

-Care & Maintenence
+Wheel Care & Maintenance